smartcontractkit/crec-sdk/README.md

 ## Verifiable Events

-Receiving events consists of several phases: the first phase reads the event from the Chainlink Verifiable Network, the second phase verifies the event's authenticity and integrity using digital signatures, and the third phase decodes the verified event into a structured format that can be used by the application.
+Receiving events consists of several phases:
+- Reading the event from the Chainlink Verifiable Network
+- Verifying the event's authenticity and integrity using digital signatures
+- Decoding the verified event into a structured format that can be used by the application

 ## Operations

 Sending operations allows interacting with onchain smart contracts using a flexible account abstraction model.
 Operations can contain multiple transactions which will be executed atomically by an onchain smart account.
 Various smart accounts are available to support a number of signature algorithms, such as ECDSA and RSA.

-Using the helper services allows for the easy formation of the onchain transaction payload, but it is also possible to create custom transactions with the application performing its own contract calldata encoding.
+Using the helper services allows for the easy formation of the onchain transaction payloads, but it is also possible to create custom transactions with the application performing its own contract calldata encoding.

 ### Signing